rnpbr/opennetworking-docs/docs/en/index.md

 2. **Documentation in Netbox**: The topology is documented and managed in **Netbox**.
 3. **Synchronization with Netreplica**: **Netreplica** synchronizes information from **Netbox** via API and generates YAML configurations.
 4. **Topology Creation with Containerlab**: **Containerlab** uses the YAML configurations to create the network topology in Docker containers.
-5. **Simulation Execution**: The topology is executed in a Docker lab environment.
+5. **Simulation Execution**: The topology is executed in a Docker laboratory environment.
-6. **Monitoring with Graphite**: The performance and metrics of the simulation are monitored and visualized with **Graphite**.
+6. **Monitoring with Graphite**: The simulation's performance and metrics are monitored and visualized with **Graphite**.

 ---